Contacts and Referrals

 1. Initial Contacts

-An Initial Contact is made where Children's Social Care is contacted about a child, who may be a child in need, and where there is a request for general advice, information or a service.
+An Initial Contact is made where Children's Social Care are contacted about a child, who may be a Child in Need, and where there is a request for general advice, information or a service.

-At any time, an Initial Contact may become a Referral if it appears that services may be required for a Child in Need.
+At any time, an Initial Contact may become a Referral if it appears that services may be required for a Child in Need once assessed by Children’s Social Care.

-An Initial Contact will be progressed to a Referral where the social worker or manager considers an assessment and/or services may be required for a Child in Need.
+An Initial Contact will be progressed to a Referral within 1 working day where the social worker or manager considers an assessment and/or services may be required for a child.

 Referrers will have the opportunity to discuss their concerns with a qualified social worker.
 The referrer should be asked specifically if they hold any information about difficulties being experienced by the family/household due to domestic abuse, mental illness, substance misuse and/or learning difficulties.